BitCurator/bitcurator-access-redaction/README.md

 All of the same functions as the command line are also available in the libredact module.
 Below is a short example Python script that uses the Redactor API to process a disk image.
+(Coming soon...)

 # Dependencies